Update: September 15, 2021

-The Eberhard Zeidler Library includes dedicated space for collections, study spaces, group study rooms, and a section for the faculty's rare book collection.
+The Eberhard Zeidler Library includes dedicated space for collections, study spaces, a group study room, and a section for the faculty's Special Collection.
 Featuring over 37,000 volumes, with a focus on contemporary architecture, landscape architecture, and urban design, the Library is an indispensable resource for students, faculty, and members of Toronto's design community.

 The mission of the Eberhard Zeidler Library is to: